Freedom-c/Management-UI1/README.md

 - The filtering functionality on the table is not implemented in the current version.
 It can be added in the future for better user experience.

-Feel free to enhance the application further and add any missing features according to your needs.

-For any issues or inquiries, please feel free to contact the application developer.

 This README provides an overview of the User Management web application, explaining its UI components, functionalities, and usage instructions.
-It assumes you have a basic understanding of web development and how to run a simple web application.
 If you have any specific questions or need further assistance, don't hesitate to reach out to me.